 The Camborne Mining District, this is the first page covering “The Camborne and Redruth Mining District”.
-I have decided to split this area into two pages, mainly due to the large number of mines and remains of industry to be found there.
+So, I have decided to split this area into two pages, because of the large number of mines and remains of industry to be found there.

 This area of Cornwall is often regarded as the capital of Cornwall’s Mining Districts.
-Not only did it contain many important mines, but many of the services that supported the Cornish Industry were based there, such as: Holman’s Rock Drills, Rope Works, Camborne School of Mines and Bickford’s Safety Fuse Factory.
+Not only did it contain many important mines, but also many of the services that supported the Cornish Industry were based there.
+Such as: Holman’s Rock Drills, Rope Works, Camborne School of Mines and Bickford’s Safety Fuse Factory.

 South Crofty, the last working mine in Cornwall closed here in 1998, along with many notable and profitable mines.
 Dolcoath Mine, (The Queen of Cornish Mines) alone produced a massive 350,000 tons of Copper and 80,000 tons of Tin.
-For such an important mine there is very little left to see now on the surface, underground the once busy drives and stopes are flooded and silent.
+So sad that for such an important mine there is very little left to see now on the surface.
+The passages and stopes deep underground are now dark and silent.

 The next page will cover the “Redruth Mining District” thus partnering this page “The Camborne Mining District”, combined they produce The Central Mining District.

 There will be frequent additions to this page as I reprint more material.

 Camborne Mining District 1: This first image is looking across part of the “Central Mining District”.
 In the foreground Dolcoath Mine, to the right Cooks Kitchen to the left South Crofty Mine.
 This image dates to 1999.

 Camborne Mining District 2: This image is looking across Dolcoath Mine site.
 In the background is New East Shaft Engine House, and the headframes of the then working South Crofty Mine.